withastro/docs/src/pages/en/install/manual.md

 ---
-title: Install Astro
+title: Install Astro manually
-description: How to install Astro with NPM, PNPM, or Yarn.
+description: How to install Astro manually with NPM, PNPM, or Yarn.
 layout: ~/layouts/InstallLayout.astro
 ---